wp-statistics/wp-statistics/readme.txt

 * Record statistics on exclusions
 * Automatic updates to the GeoIP database
 * Automatically prune the databases of old data
-* Export the data to Excel, XML, CSV or TSV files
+* Export the data to XML, CSV or TSV files
 * Widget to provide information to your users
 * Shortcodes for many different types of data in both widgets and posts/pages
 * Dashboard widgets for the admin area